EdisCode/QualesAPIPostman/README.md

-# Manual and Automation testing using Postman with results in Quales Cohort 11
+# Manual and Automation testing using Postman with results for Quales Cohort 11